-3
+Figure 3.3: Boxplots showing seasonal interception loss percentages for each park.

 As noted above, differences between species were apparent in the summary statistics which were attributed, at least in part, to seasonal changes.
 To gain a better understanding of the seasonal differences between the tree species, boxplots were made for each tree and categorized by season (Figure 3).
 Two influential factors appeared in the data: (1) differences in interception for leaf-on/leaf-off, and (2) differences in interception due to shifts in rainfall patterns over the year.
 Despite the assumption that white pines maintain consistent canopy density throughout the year, they showed somewhat lower and more varied interception losses during the autumn and winter.
 The inconsistency of the interception loss experienced by the pines in the winter is most likely a function of temporal changes in mean event depth, intensity, and duration during the wet and dry seasons.
 The willow oaks located at Caswell Park show a more consistent interception potential than expected for deciduous trees during spring, summer, and autumn.
 The consistency of the interception potential for willow oaks can likely be attributed to the long leaf-on period of the tree species since willow oaks typically bud between February and May and seed as late as October (Schlaegel 1990).
 All three willow oaks experienced peak-interception loss during autumn, further pointing to the late leaf-development period of the species.
 Red maples, while having an annual interception loss percentage similar to the willow oaks, had a much more severe peak of interception potential in the summer period, but average interception losses decreased during autumn and winter.